pwittchen/WeatherIconView/README.md

 Icons reference is available at: http://erikflowers.github.io/weather-icons/

-In Weather Icon View for Android dashes (-) are replaced with underscored (_), but names of the icons are the same.
+In Weather Icon View for Android dashes (-) are replaced with underscores (_), but names of the icons are the same.

 ## Example